PNG's top judge arrested in new political crisis

 O‘Neill, who has the support of the majority of PNG’s lawmakers, has attempted to recall parliament to deal with the latest court finding, but he has failed to muster a quorum three days in a row.
 Most lawmakers are in their electorates campaigning for the elections.

-Somare, meanwhile, has written to PNG’s media, warning they could be held in contempt if they do not recognize him as the legitimate prime minister.
+Somare, meanwhile, has written to PNG’s media, warning they could be held in contempt if they do not recognise him as the legitimate prime minister.

 Somare has also twice attempted to visit the country’s governor-general to be sworn in as caretaker prime minister, in line with the Supreme Court rulings, but the titular head of state has refused to intervene.